stianwe/PowerOfficeGoV2/docs/apis/ContactPersonsApi.md

             config.BasePath = "http://localhost:8080";
             var apiInstance = new ContactPersonsApi(config);
             var contactIds = 12345, 62142, 11235;  // string | Filter by contact IDs.
 Separate by comma to filter on multiple contact IDs.
-If filterString is null or whitespace, query is returned as is. (optional) var createdDateTimeOffsetGreaterThan = 2023-10-19T11:05:00.1234567Z;  // DateTime | Filter by the contact person created timestamp property.
+If filterString is null or whitespace, query is returned as is. (optional) var createdDateTimeOffsetGreaterThan = 2023-10-19T11:05:00.1234567Z;  // DateTimeOffset | Filter by the contact person created timestamp property.
 This filtering will return all contact persons with a created timestamp greater than the timestamp provided.
 Can be used when polling for new entries from Go.
 Timestamp not inclusive. (optional) var externalCodes = A69, B420, C1337;  // string | Filter by contact person external codes.
 SearchString should be separated by comma.
-If filterString is null or whitespace, query is returned as is. (optional) var lastChangedDateTimeOffsetGreaterThan = 2023-10-19T11:05:00.1234567Z;  // DateTime | Filter by the contact person last changed timestamp property.
+If filterString is null or whitespace, query is returned as is. (optional) var lastChangedDateTimeOffsetGreaterThan = 2023-10-19T11:05:00.1234567Z;  // DateTimeOffset | Filter by the contact person last changed timestamp property.
 This filtering will return all contact persons with a last changed timestamp greater than the timestamp provided.Can be used when polling for new and/or changed entries from Go.
 Timestamp not inclusive. (optional) var resourceParameter = new ResourceParameters(); // ResourceParameters |  (optional)

             try